Login Search Notification

 Description

-20250414 LA County Alhambra City Council Item 15.
-NOTICE OF COMPLETION: MEN'S RESTROOM REMODEL AT THE ALHAMBRA CITY YARD PUBLIC WORKS BUILDING – F2M20-66, C2M24-40, M2M25-49 On June 24, 2024, the City Council awarded a contract to Sanz Construction for the City Yard Public Works Building Restroom Project in the amount of $152,200.00.
-One change order, amounting to $13,125.00, was issued for the project to install new walls and additional plumbing.
-This project was inspected by staff and all work was completed in accordance with the City’s requirements and specifications.
-As such, it would be appropriate for the City Council to accept this project as complete and instruct the Notice of Completion be filed with the County of Los Angeles Recorder’s Office.
-Recommended Action: City Council accept the work of Sanz Construction for the remodeling of the men's restroom at the Alhambra City Yard project as complete in the amount of $165,325.00; direct the City Clerk to file a Notice of Completion with the County of Los Angeles for recordation; instruct the Finance Director to release the 5% retention 35 days from the date of recordation if no liens are filed; and, direct staff to undertake the steps necessary to finalize Council’s action.
-(M2M25-49) April 14, 2025 LA County Alhambra City Council Item #15
+20260126 LA County Alhambra City Council Item 18.
+NOTICE OF COMPLETION: ELECTRICAL UPGRADING ON WELL NO. 9 – F2M22-36, C2M23-16, M2M26-23 On March 27, 2023, the City Council awarded a contract to Faith Electric LLC for the Electrical Upgrading on Well No. 9 in the amount of $359,552.00.
+There was one authorized change order during the project.
+The change order included unanticipated concrete removal for the old transformer pad, and the additional upgrades for the SCADA system.
+The change order increased the total amount of the contract by $117,284.45, for a total project cost of $476,836.45.
+The project has been completed in accordance with the City’s requirements and specifications.
+As such, it would be appropriate for the City Council to accept the project as complete and instruct the City Clerk that the Notice of Completion be filed with the County of Los Angeles Recorder’s Office.
+Recommended Action: City Council accept the work of Faith Electric LLC for the Electrical Upgrading on Well No. 9 as complete in the amount of $476,836.45; direct the City Clerk to file a Notice of Completion with the County of Los Angeles for recordation; instruct the Finance Director to release the five percent retention 35 days from the date of recordation if no liens are filed; and, direct staff to undertake the steps necessary to finalize Council’s action.
+(M2M26-23) January 26, 2026 LA County Alhambra City Council Item #18